-Although it’s not explicitly prohibited to buy lottery tickets with a credit card in these states, many state legislatures have complicated the matter.
+Although it’s technically not prohibited to buy lottery tickets with a credit card in these states, many state legislatures have complicated the matter.
 You can still be barred from purchasing lottery tickets if a specific merchant decides they don’t want to accept credit card payments for lottery tickets.

-You might not earn rewards
+You probably won’t earn rewards

-Using a credit card for lottery tickets likely won’t yield rewards for many types of reward credit cards.
+Using a credit card for lottery tickets likely won’t yield rewards for many types of rewards credit cards.
 This is because reward structures are usually based around points or cash back where gambling isn’t an earning category.
 You’ll need to check the terms and conditions of your specific credit card to find out whether you’ll earn points or not.

 You’re taking on debt to finance gambling